Theories of humor

-There are many theories of humor which attempt to explain what humor is, what social functions it serves, and what would be considered humorous.
-Among the prevailing types of theories that attempt to account for the existence of humor, there are psychological theories, the vast majority of which consider humor to be very healthy behavior; there are spiritual theories, which consider humor to be an inexplicable mystery, very much like a mystical experience.
+Although humor is a phenomenon experienced by most humans, its exact nature is a topic of heavy debate.
+There are many theories of humor which attempt to explain what it is, what social functions it serves, and what would be considered humorous.
 Although various classical theories of humor and laughter may be found, in contemporary academic literature, three theories of humor appear repeatedly: relief theory, superiority theory, and incongruity theory.
-Among current humor researchers, there is no consensus about which of these three theories of humor is most viable.
-Proponents of each one originally claimed their theory to be capable of explaining all cases of humor.
-However, they now acknowledge that although each theory generally covers its own area of focus, many instances of humor can be explained by more than one theory.
-Similarly, one view holds that theories have a combinative effect; Jeroen Vandaele claims that incongruity and superiority theories describe complementary mechanisms which together create humor.
+Among current humor researchers, there is yet no perfect consensus about which of these three theories of humor is most valid, though the incongruity theory is the most predominant.
+Some proponents of each of these most commonly known theories originally claimed that theirs and theirs alone explained all humor.
+There is, however, consensus that these theories, especially incongruity, have been building blocks for some later ones.
+Many theorists also now hold that the three main theories are of narrower focus than originally intended, and that there are examples of humor where various theories explain different aspects.
+Similarly, one view holds that theories have a combinative effect; Jeroen Vandaele claims that incongruity and superiority theories describe complementary mechanisms that together create humor.
+Another such combinative view involves incongruity and relief, that Terry Eagleton considers in his 2019 book, Humour.

 Relief theory

-Relief theory maintains that laughter is a homeostatic mechanism by which psychological tension is reduced.
-Humor may thus for example serve to facilitate relief of the tension caused by one's fears.
-Laughter and mirth, according to relief theory, result from this release of nervous energy.
-Humor, according to relief theory, is used mainly to overcome sociocultural inhibitions and reveal suppressed desires.
-It is believed that this is the reason we laugh whilst being tickled, due to a buildup of tension as the tickler "strikes".
+Relief theory suggests humor is a mechanism for pent-up emotions or tension through emotional relief.
+In this theory, laughter serves as a homeostatic mechanism by which psychological stress is reduced Humor may thus facilitate ease of the tension caused by one's fears, for example.
+Laughter and joy, according to relief theory, result from this release of excess nervous energy.
+According to relief theory, humor is used mainly to overcome sociocultural inhibitions and reveal suppressed desires.
+It is believed that this is why we laugh while being tickled, due to a buildup of tension as the tickler "strikes."

+From the idea of humor being a release of tension, philosophers and researchers developed a relief theory, and a notion of comic relief over time.

+In the eighteenth century, Samuel Johnson argued that relief theory was to be used as a dramatic tool, and fellow English drama theorist John Dryden (1668) believed mirth and tragedy would make for the best plots.

+On the other hand, Shurcliff (1968) argued that humor is a mechanism to relieve tension.
+When in anticipation of a negative experience, one may begin to feel some heightened arousal.
+According to Shurcliff, the heightened arousal is then reduced through mirth or laughter.
+Comparably, an English Scholar, Lucas (1958), wrote that audiences respond better based on the "strain-rest-strain-rest" idea in which a tragic event may happen with moments of relaxation.